hqzhu7/MIPS/README.md

-These are hws from my assembly language class, just to prove I can understand and write assembly language.
+These are some tiny projects from my assembly language class All of them are about manipulating registers and acceses data in memory
-All codes are written by myself.